elatov/elatov.github.io/_posts/2012-08-27-vcap5-dcd-objective-3-2-create-a-vsphere-5-physical-network-design-from-an-existing-logical-design.md

 >
 > A private VLAN is identified by its primary VLAN ID.
 A primary VLAN ID can have multiple secondary VLAN IDs associated with it.
 Primary VLANs are **Promiscuous**, so that ports on a private VLAN can communicate with ports configured as the primary VLAN.
 Ports on a secondary VLAN can be either **Isolated**, communicating only with promiscuous ports, or **Community**, communicating with both promiscuous ports and other ports on the same secondary VLAN.
 >
 > To use private VLANs between a host and the rest of the physical network, the physical switch connected to the host needs to be private VLAN-capable and configured with the VLAN IDs being used by ESXi for the private VLAN functionality.
-For physical switches using dynamic MAC+VLAN ID based learning, all corresponding private VLAN IDs must be first entered into the switch&#8217;s VLAN database.
+For physical switches using dynamic MAC+VLAN ID based learning, all corresponding private VLAN IDs must be first entered into the switch's VLAN database.
 >
 > To configure distributed ports to use Private VLAN functionality, you must create the necessary Private VLANs on the vSphere distributed switch to which the distributed ports are connected.

-Also check out &#8220;<a href="http://www.ciscopress.com/articles/article.asp?p=29803&seqNum=6" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ciscopress.com/articles/article.asp?p=29803&seqNum=6']);">VLANs and Trunking</a>&#8221; for sample PVLAN configuration on a Cisco Switch.
+Also check out "<a href="http://www.ciscopress.com/articles/article.asp?p=29803&seqNum=6" onclick="javascript:_gaq.push(['_trackEvent','outbound-article','http://www.ciscopress.com/articles/article.asp?p=29803&seqNum=6']);">VLANs and Trunking</a>" for sample PVLAN configuration on a Cisco Switch.

 ### Describe switch-specific settings for ESXi-facing ports, including but not limited to (STP,Jumbo Frames, Load-balancing, Trunking)

-From &#8220;<a href="http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf']);">VMware Virtual Networking Concepts</a>&#8220;:
+From "<a href="http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf" onclick="javascript:_gaq.push(['_trackEvent','download','http://www.vmware.com/files/pdf/virtual_networking_concepts.pdf']);">VMware Virtual Networking Concepts</a>":

 > **Spanning Tree Protocol Not Needed**
 > VMware Infrastructure 3 enforces a single-tier networking topology.
 In other words, there is no way to interconnect multiple virtual switches, thus the network cannot be configured to introduce loops.
 As a result, Spanning Tree Protocol (STP) is not needed and is not present.
 >
-> &#8230;
+> ...
-> &#8230;
+> ...
 >
 > To minimize delays, disable the following on the physical switch:
 >